LoneDev6/Wiki-ItemsAdder/faq/player-head-with-texture-as-drop.md

 ### SETTING UP LOOT
-We have to create a new loot config which should look like this `OBSIDIAN` is block from which this head will be dropped `namespace:blockname` for custom ItemsAdder block `head` is custom id which can be set to whatever you want To ˙item:` we should place our namespace from prepared head to drop, so `playerheads:skull` All of other variables you can find here https://itemsadder.devs.beer/plugin-usage/adding-content/loots
+We have to create a new loot config which should look like this</br>
+`OBSIDIAN` is block from which this head will be dropped</br>
+`namespace:blockname` for custom ItemsAdder block</br>
+`head` is custom id which can be set to whatever you want</br>
+To ˙item:` we should place our namespace from prepared head to drop, so `playerheads:skull`</br>
+All of other variables you can find here https://itemsadder.devs.beer/plugin-usage/adding-content/loots</br>
 ```
 info:
   namespace: my_loots